MrWalkmanDev/AdaptiSound/Documentation/Features.md

 ![Imgur](https://i.imgur.com/gtskvKC.png)

 - `Debugging`: You will be able to see the plugin's operation in the output panel.
-- `ABGS Support`: It will allow you to add scenes with AdaptiveTrack or ParallelTrack nodes in the BGS category.
+- `ABGS Support`: It will allow you to add scenes with AdaptiTrack or ParallelTrack nodes in the BGS category.

 ## **Save Button**
 you must use this button to save any changes you make in the main panel.